World War II

 WORLD WAR II NAVAL DAMAGE REPORTS

-World War II Naval Damage Reports - 1,014 pages of reports and photographs of damage done to U.S. Navy vessel during World War II, archived on CD-ROM.
+World War II Naval Damage Reports - 1,014 pages of reports and photographs of damage done to U.S. Navy vessel during World War II.
 Much of this material was classified until 1994.
 The War Damage Reports classification was cancelled by authority of OPNAVINST S5513.16 on 12 September 1994.
 During World War II, when a ship sustained battle damage or any other type of mishap occurred (e.g., collision, running aground, explosion, fire, heavy weather damage), a War Damage Report was required.
 At the first opportunity, a follow-up, detailed, preliminary shipboard inspection/damage assessment at sea of the affected space(s) was conducted for a required, descriptive War Damage Report.

 WORLD WAR II OFFICIAL ARMY HISTORY EUROPE/MEDITERRANEAN/MIDDLE EAST/AFRICA